Health Insurance for 18-Year-Olds (2026 Plan Year)

 You're a Student

-Some colleges offer their own student health plans, which can be great if you want simple, campus-based care.
+Some colleges offer their own student health plans, which is be great if you want simple, campus-based care.
 If your school doesn’t offer one, or you prefer more control, Marketplace plans or Medicaid (if you qualify) are solid options.
 If you’re still on a parent’s plan, check whether the network covers doctors near your school.

 coupleS icon